rita-ntekim/sunfi-customer-acquisition-qa-/Defect_Report.md

 ### Preconditions

-User is on a page where the support widget is displayed.
+User is on a page where the support link is displayed.

 ### Steps to Reproduce

-1. Navigate to a page displaying the **Need Help / Chat with Us** widget.
+1. Navigate to a page displaying the **Need Help / Chat with Us** link.
-2. Click the widget.
+2. Click the link.

 ### Expected Result